Sienci-Labs/Resources/longmill/advanced/lm-open-source-and-modifications.md

 <img class="size-full wp-image-10646 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2022/03/mk25_ad_onshape2.jpg" alt="" width="1008" height="603" />
 1. After configuring the settings, click "Export" and you should find the file appears in your typical download location.

-If instead of Exporting the files, you’d like to use Onshape as your main design software to make and publish modifications, you can also:
+If instead of Exporting the files, you’d like to use Onshape as your main design software to make and publish modifications, then you'll need to make an account first; though luckily it’s free to make one:

+1. Open your web browser and go to the <a href="https://www.onshape.com/en/sign-up" target="_blank" rel="noopener">Onshape Sign up page</a>.
+1. Enter your Name and Email Address, then Onshape will ask for some other information that you might need to fill out and some Terms & Conditions.
+1. Once you get to the end, you’ll be sent a verification email which you can click through to set up your password.
+You don’t need to enter a Company name but you do need to agree to some more Terms & Conditions.
+1. Once you’re set up, feel free to set your default units and controls - or get straight to downloading the models since you can always change these later in your settings.

+Once you've successfully created an account and you’re logged in:

 1. Copy our entire design file into your own workspace by clicking the button with three lines at the top, left corner of the window, and select **Copy workspace**.
 <img class="aligncenter wp-image-10645 size-full" src="https://resources.sienci.com/wp-content/uploads/2022/03/mk25_ad_onshape3-e1726085340430.jpg" alt="" width="1159" height="566" />